boltops-tools/lono/docs/quick-start.md

 nav_order: 1
 ---

 In a hurry?
 No problem!
 Here's a quick start to using lono that takes only a few minutes.

+    gem install lono

+Now we're ready to create and launch some infrastructure.
 The commands below launches a CloudFormation stack with an EC2 Instance and Security Group.

-    gem install lono
     lono new infra
     cd infra
     lono cfn deploy demo